Revelation: A "Face to Face" Encounter?

 Though many people assume that the entire nation heard the entire Decalogue (עשרת הדברים) directly from Hashem, many commentators suggest that Moshe might have acted as an intermediary for at least part of, if not the entire, experience.
 Which verses might provide support for each position?

 - Rambam, in contrast, assumes that Hashem spoke directly only to Moshe.
 The people listened in on their conversation, but heard merely a Divine voice without being able to decipher His words.
 Rambam is likely motivated by his belief that indiscriminate prophecy is impossible.
-Is prophecy possible only with proper training and preparation, or can anyone reach prophetic levels if Hashem chooses to speak to them?
+Is prophecy really possible only with proper training and preparation, or can anyone reach prophetic levels if Hashem chooses to speak to them?
 Attempt to bring evidence from other cases in Tanakh.

 - What ramifications does this dispute have for understanding the main purpose of the Sinaitic revelation?

 For elaboration, see The Decalogue: Direct From Hashem or Via Moshe?

 Why, at times, are the righteous punished while sinners prosper?
 The verse "פֹּקֵד עֲוֹן אָבוֹת עַל בָּנִים" appears to suggest that, at least in certain circumstances, Hashem Himself punishes innocent children while their sinful parents go free.

 - How does this manifest Divine justice?
 Is there any other way of understanding the verse?